physical-computation/gfet-simulator/README.md

   facilitate rapid circuit-level simulation

 Other general program functionality todo:
-- Input validation & general stability
+- General stability, see where it crashes
 - Aesthetics

 References: